 Gerbils usually live together in the wild, so they are used to companionship all of the time.
 Taking this away could lead to health problems that they wouldn’t otherwise get from being in a group or with another gerbil.

-Gerbils groom each other without another gerbil helping them groom.
-They may stop altogether.
+Gerbils groom each other and without another gerbil helping them groom they may stop altogether.
 Or not know which areas to groom, and this may lead to infection.
 Two create a home, and they feel secure.
 Without this feeling of safety, your gerbil may stop coming out to play, leading to less exercise.

 There are a few distinct signs you will notice if your gerbil becomes lonely.
 Every gerbil is different, so you must get to know your pet to be able to tell if they are acting differently or in an unusual manner.